De Bruyne: Man City 'getting better and better'

 The English Premier League is awash with money, with its current TV deal reportedly worth nearly $11 billion.
 But which Premier League players are delivering the best bang for the buck for their clubs?
 Tracking a number of live on-field performance indicators -- such as goals, key passes and defensive actions like blocks and interceptions -- Player ROI, or return on investment, compares players' game performance to their cost to find out.

-As well as going strong in Europe, City is second in the Premier League table, eight points behind Chelsea and perhaps the team most likely to catch the runaway leaders.
+As well as going strong in Europe, City is second in the English Premier League table, eight points behind Chelsea and perhaps the team most likely to catch the runaway leader.

-"I think we just got to think about ourselves," says Stones.
+"I think we just got to think about ourselves," Stones says.
 "If you start thinking about other teams -- about Chelsea, and who they are playing -- you can get sidetracked and not focus on what's important.

 "I think our form in the league has picked up and we've got to focus on that and take each game as it comes.